thonsm06/Calculator-v2/README.md

     	update display2 with num1
     *should always target display2
-    *reset display if last button was the equal button

-MIGHT HAVE TO ADD A secondary tracker for edge case
+    *reset display if last button was the equal button *only care if number1 and operator has been assigned MIGHT HAVE TO ADD A secondary tracker for edge case

 -equal button